chandra-lindy/chandra-lindy.com/src/content/posts/git-workflow-solo.md

 git branch -D feature/add-categories
 ```

 You might be asking "Why go through the trouble of pushing the branch to remote?".
-Well, I do it because my blog is published to Vercel, and pushing remote branches to remote triggers a staging deployment.
+Well, I do it because my blog is published to Vercel, and pushing branches to remote triggers a staging deployment.
 I can then test the changes on the staging deployment before merging into main.

 An additional minor benefit is that pushing to remote creates a backup of the branch in case you lose your local copy for whatever reason (coffee spillage, stolen laptop, etc.).